 iii.
 “These were two cities of Judah of considerable importance: they had been strongly fortified by Rehoboam, 2 Chronicles 11:9-11; 2 Chronicles 32:9.”
 (Clarke)

 B. The sin of setting slaves free and bringing them back into servitude.

 1. (8-11) Going back on a covenant to release slaves from their service.

 a.
-King Zedekiah had made covenant with all the people who were at Jerusalem to proclaim liberty: At some time in his reign (likely when the Babylonians threatened to conquer Jerusalem) King Zedekiah proclaimed emancipation for the Hebrew slaves in Judah.
+King Zedekiah had made a covenant with all the people who were at Jerusalem to proclaim liberty: At some time in his reign (likely when the Babylonians threatened to conquer Jerusalem), King Zedekiah proclaimed emancipation for the Hebrew slaves in Judah.

 i.
 With ancient Israel, as in the entire ancient world, there were people who worked for others on the principle of servitude.
 They were slaves in some sense, though not necessarily in the brutal and degraded sense most think of slavery.

 ii.
 Some think that the Bible is responsible for slavery.
 The opposite is true; slavery existed long before Israel or Moses.
 The Bible is responsible for the elimination of slavery, not its establishment.

 iii.
 There were four basic ways a Hebrew might become a slave to another Hebrew.